Trading with the trend is trading with the flow.

 Most traders only use bars and candles when it comes to observing charts, but they completely forget about a very effective and simple tool that allows them to look through all the clutter and noise: the line graph.

 A trader should zoom out from time to time (at least once a week) and also switch to the line graph to get a better and clearer picture of what is currently happening.
 And since our only goal here is to identify the trend direction and become aware of the overall situation, the line graph is a perfect starting point.

-Conventional technical analysis says that during an uptrend you have higher highs, because buyers are in the majority and push price higher, and lows are also higher because buyers keep buying the dips earlier and earlier.
+Conventional technical analysis says that during an uptrend you have higher highs, because buyers are in the majority and push the price higher, and lows are also higher because buyers keep buying the dips earlier and earlier.